-There’s also the interact option, where you can have a Villager stay where they are, move them to locations around the Village or equip them with Armor.
-In this menu, it’s also possible to give a Gift to a Villager, which is an easy way to improve on your relationship, as they’ll often accept many items, with Diamonds always being a great option.
+There’s also the interact option, where you can have a Villager stay where they are, move them to locations around the Village, or equip them with Armor.
+On this menu, it’s also possible to give a Gift to a Villager, which is an easy way to improve your relationship, as they’ll often accept many items, with Diamonds always being a great option.

-On the left hand side of the Villager interaction screen, you can hover over the Hearts icon to see your current relationship standing.
-Over time, this will increase and decrease, with it even being possible to go into the negative values.
-These icons also show the Genes of a Villager, whether they’re married and what your last interaction resulted in.
+On the left-hand side of the Villager interaction screen, you can hover over the Hearts icon to see your current relationship standing.
+Over time, this will increase and decrease, with it even being possible to go into negative values.
+These icons also show the Genes of a Villager, whether they’re married and what their last interaction resulted in.